AutoIDM/tap-clickup/README.md

 - Bookmark column(s): N/A
 - Link to API endpoint documentation: [Custom Field](https://jsapi.apiary.io/apis/clickup20/reference/0/custom-fields/get-accessible-custom-fields.html)

-### Folderless Tasks
+### Tasks
-- Table name: folderless_task
+- Table name: tasks
 - Description: Some tasks do not sit under folders.
 This comes from the folderless_list endpoint
 - Primary key column(s):  id
 - Replicated fully or incrementally: Yes
 - Bookmark column(s): date_updated.
 Note that the api endpoint date_updated_gt is great than or equal to, not just greater than.
-- Link to API endpoint documentation: [Get Tasks](https://jsapi.apiary.io/apis/clickup20/reference/0/tasks/get-tasks.html)

-### Folder Tasks
-- Table name: folder_task
-- Description: Some tasks do not sit under folders.
-This comes from the folderless_list endpoint
-- Primary key column(s):  id
-- Replicated fully or incrementally: Yes
-- Bookmark column(s): date_updated.
-Note that the api endpoint date_updated_gt is great than or equal to, not just greater than.
-- Link to API endpoint documentation: [Get Tasks](https://jsapi.apiary.io/apis/clickup20/reference/0/tasks/get-tasks.html)
+- Link to API endpoint documentation: [Get Tasks](https://jsapi.apiary.io/apis/clickup20/reference/0/tasks/get-filtered-team-tasks.html)

 ## Other Info